fusion-energy/neutronics-workshop/README.md

     ```docker run --net=host -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix  -v $PWD:/my_openmc_workshop -e DISPLAY=$IP:0 --privileged openmcworkshop/openmc_nndc_workshop```

+7. Now check that the display works as described in the next section.

 ### Windows

 1. Install Docker Desktop for [windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
 During this install make sure to check the box that adds your user account to the docker-users account otherwise you will require admin writes to launch docker-desktop.

+2. Open PowerShell, this can be found by searching the start menu.

+3. Ensure Docker Desktop is running and pull the docker image from the store and then type the following command in the PowerShell terminal.

+    ```docker pull openmcworkshop/openmc_nndc_workshop```

-2. The next step is to install an X server to allow a visual connection between your display and docker.
+3. The next step is to install an X server to allow a visual connection between your display and docker.
 The options here are [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (recommended) or [Xming](https://sourceforge.net/projects/xming/).
 Install VcXsrv and be sure to check the "Disable access control" check box during installation,  detailed instructions are avaiable [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).

-3. Run VcXsrv which should now be found in the start menu.
+4. Run VcXsrv which should now be found in the start menu.

-4. Open Windows PowerShell, this can be found by searching the start menu.

-5. Within Windows PowerShell type ```ipconfig``` and find your IP address
+5. Within Windows PowerShell type ```ipconfig```.
+You will notice that there are several IP address avaiable and the correct IP address to use will be slightly different for different computers.
+When plugged in the Ethernet IP address Ethernet IPv4 Address can be used, or alternativly the Wireles LAN adapter WiFi IPv4 Address can also be used.

 6. Within Windows PowerShell type ```set-variable -name DISPLAY -value yourip:0.0``` and replace ```yourip``` with your IP address found in the previous step.
 The full command should look something like this ```set-variable -name DISPLAY -value 10.11.128.118:0.0``` but with different numbers.

-7. Within Windows PowerShell type ```docker run --net=host -it --rm -v $PWD:/my_openmc_workshop -e DISPLAY=$DISPLAY --privileged openmcworkshop/openmc_nndc_workshop```
+7. Within the PowerShell type ```docker run --net=host -it --rm -v ${HOME}:/my_openmc_workshop -e DISPLAY=$DISPLAY --privileged openmcworkshop/openmc_nndc_workshop```

+8. Now check that the display works as described in the next section.
+It might be a case of repeating step 5,6,7 with different IP address if the display forwarding does not work.

-### Checking that everything works
+### Checking that the display works

 Running the docker image with the ```docker run``` command should load up an Ubuntu 18.04 Docker container with OpenMC, DAGMC, Python3, Paraview, nuclear data and other libraries.

-Running the docker image places you in the ```/openmc_workshop``` directory which contains all of the files required to complete the workshop.

 You can quickly test the graphics options worked by typing ```paraview``` in the container environment.
 This should open the paraview program after a short wait.

+Running the docker image places you in the ```/openmc_workshop``` directory which contains all of the files required to complete the workshop.

 If the graphics options still don't work there is another way of visulising the outputs of the simulations.
 All the images, html graphs and paraview vtk files produced during the workshop are copied across to the directory where you performed the docker run command from.
 This is ensured by the ```-v $PWD:/my_openmc_workshop``` part of the command.